nesi/perf-training/_lessons/python-scatter/01-profiling.md

 The `dot` program comes from *Graphviz*, which is already installed on Mahuika.

-Now view *output.png* by copying it to your local machine or by running `display output.png` on Mahuika (if you enabled X11 forwarding).
+Now view *output.png* either on Mahuika (if you have enabled X11-forwarding in your `ssh` command) or on your local machine after copying it there, with the command `display output.png`.

-It should look something like this:
+The image should look something like this:

 [![profiling-results](images/scatter-profile.png)](images/scatter-profile.png)

 ### Interpreting the *gprof2dot* output

-What does the image show:
+What the image shows:

 * Each box represents a function from the input file, and contains information on:
   - the percentage of total run time spent in this function, including time